earthsteading/Earthship/inspector-checklist_pre-foundation-stage.md

 ## Truss and pitched roof framing
   -  [ ] safety scaffolding and edge protectors in place for inspection
-  -  [ ] roof truss specification including truss computations (calculations for actions: dead, live and wind/snow), layout plans and certification requirements provided prior to inspection
+  -  [ ] _provided prior to inpsection_ roof truss specification and timber schedule including truss computations (calculations for actions: dead, live and wind/snow), layout plan measurements and certification requirements (sign-off by carpenter)
   -  [ ] additional roof loads (hot water tanks, solar heaters, air-conditioners, solar panels, etc) are accounted for by both engineer and designer via schematics.
   -  [ ] signed certificate of compliance from timber roof carpenter certifying (AS1720, AS4440, AS4055, AS1684) compliance with VBA & ABN numbers.
   -  [ ] if trusses were transported to site from manufacturer confirmation by truss fabricator is required